Skip to main content

 Welcome to the Institute for Protein Innovation (IPI) Collection!

-Here, you’ll find unique recombinant antibodies targeting axonal guidance receptors and ligands (glypicans and integrins), components in the synapse (neurexins and neuroligins), and common epitope tags, as well as antibody plasmids to create or express plasmid-based antibodies.
+Here, you’ll find unique recombinant antibodies targeting axonal guidance receptors and ligands (Glypicans and Integrins), components in the synapse (Neurexins and Neuroligins), and common epitope tags, as well as antibody plasmids to create or express plasmid-based antibodies.

 Most antibodies in the collection have been developed using a platform (Link opens in a new window)based on yeast display technology (Link opens in a new window)and an optimized sorting process.
 This combination allows IPI to generate antibodies to highly conserved proteins and other difficult-to-target antigens that are intractable via animal immunization.